Guidance for Practitioners

 2025 Changes to the Conveyancing Act and Real Property Act

-The Conveyancing and Real Property Amendment Act 2025 received assent on 15 August 2025.
-Some important changes to be aware of include:
+The Conveyancing and Real Property Amendment Act 2025 received assent on 15 August 2025 and provisions have been commencing in phases.
+Some important and upcoming changes to be aware of include:

-The vendor disclosure requirements and cooling off provisions that apply to an option to purchase residential property now also apply to options to compel a purchase (commonly known as ‘put options’).
-This amendment resolved uncertainty around the application of the legislation to put options which was highlighted by the Supreme Court’s decision in BP7 Pty Ltd v Gavancorp Pty Ltd [2021] NSWSC 26.
-Things to note about the amendment:
+The vendor disclosure requirements and cooling off provisions that apply to an option to purchase residential property now also apply to options to compel a purchase (commonly known as 'put options').
+This amendment resolved uncertainty around the application of the legislation to put options which was highlighted by the Supreme Court's decision in BP7 Pty Ltd v Gavancorp Pty Ltd [2021] NSWSC 265.
+Aspects to note about the amendment include:

 • Division 9 of the Conveyancing Act 1919 - has been amended so that cooling off rights, plus the terms, conditions and warranties prescribed by the Conveyancing (Sale of Land) Regulation apply generally to options.
 A new definition of 'option' includes both: